 Another technique native applications may use for supporting seamless redirects is opening a new HTTP server on a random port of the loopback interface.
-This is typically only done on desktop operating systems, as mobile operating systems typically do not provide this functionality to app developers.
+This is typically only done on desktop operating systems or for command line applications, as mobile operating systems typically do not provide this functionality to app developers.

 This approach works well for command line apps as well as desktop GUI apps.
 The app will start an HTTP server and then begin the authorization request, setting the redirect URL to a loopback address such as

 http://127.0.0.1:49152/redirect and launching a browser.
 When the authorization server redirects the browser back to the loopback address, the application can grab the authorization code from the request.